 The High Renaissance painter Raphael Sanzio is buried in the Pantheon.
-On his marble sarcophagus are inscribed the words in latin, which translated, reads, “Here lies that famous Raphael.
+On his marble sarcophagus are inscribed the words in Latin, which translated, reads, “Here lies that famous Raphael.
 Nature feared to be conquered while he lived, and at his death, feared herself, to die.”
+So excellent was his depiction of nature in his works of art!
 On the opposite side is buried Vittorio Emanuele II, the first king of unified Italy.

-These days however, visitors are not given access to the Crypt through that door.
+These days, however, visitors are not given access to the Crypt through that door.
 After you have finished with the interior of the Basilica, do visit the Crypt where so many Popes are buried.
 Unfortunately, these days, you will have to queue up to be able to visit the Crypt.
 As you leave the church, also look out for the Holy Door.
-The doors are sealed on the inside, and are only opened during Jubilee years designated by the Pope.
+The doors are sealed on the inside and are only opened during the Jubilee years designated by the Pope.

 When you have finished with the Church, you may wish to pick up a few Vatican coins in the Vatican souvenir shops at the corner of Piazza San Pietro, close to where the Swiss Guard stands.
 You can also mail picture postcards to friends and to yourself, from the Vatican Post Office close by.
 Do not forget your photos of the Vatican Swiss Guard who is always there by the side of the church.
 After that, you can head back to the hotel if you are tired, for some rest, before you go through with your plans for the evening.